 Hair and nail abnormalities usually stem from one of three things: malnutrition, vitamin deficiencies and the side effects of certain medications.

 Hair and nails are made up of protein.
 For some people with kidney disease, food can taste different.
 If food doesn’t taste good or familiar, it can cause loss of appetite.
 This means your dietary protein sources, such as meat, poultry, fish and eggs, may not be adequate for your kidney diet.
 A proper kidney diet contains a good amount of protein and other nutrients that are necessary to help keep hair and nails healthy.

-Other nutrients related to hair and nail changes that chronic kidney disease patients or those on dialysis may be deficient in include calcium, iron, and B vitamins.
+People with CKD are at high risk for deficiencies in zinc, calcium, iron and B vitamins.
 To treat and prevent these deficiencies, dialysis patients are prescribed a renal vitamin that contains high levels of B vitamins.
 Blood levels of calcium and iron are checked monthly and supplements are prescribed if levels are low.

 Switching your dialysis modality can also cause changes in your hair.

 For the most part, hair loss is temporary for dialysis patients and will begin to grow back after a couple of months.
 In the meantime, here are some tips to help deal with temporary hair loss:

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.